Literature / Drood

 - Driven to Madness: Wilkie.
 Possibly.

 - Eagleland: Flavor 2.
-Wilkie really hates his American reading tour.
+Wilkie really hates his American reading tour, but then again, Wilkie hates pretty much everyone who is not a wealthy white Brit.

 - Eldritch Abomination: Whatever the spirits are that live in Wilkie's house.
 One of them eats Wilkie's serving girl.
 Drood also has elements of this, at least at first.